noiseprotocol/noise_spec/noise.md

 \newpage

 ## 7.4.
-Interactive handshake patterns
+Interactive handshake patterns (fundamental)

 The following handshake patterns represent interactive protocols.
+These 12 patterns are the **fundamental** interactive handshake patterns.

-Interactive patterns are named with two characters, which indicate the status of the initator and responder's static keys:
+The fundamental interactive patterns are named with two characters, which indicate the status of the initator and responder's static keys:

 The first character refers to the initiator's static key: